Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 (for example, to move coordinates) you must go back to "View" mode.

-As soon as you enable Texture Painting or switch to Texture Paint Mode, brush settings become available in the Tool Shelf :kbd:`T`.
+As soon as you enable Texture Painting or switch to Texture Paint Mode, brush settings become available in the Tool Shelf.

 In the UV/Image Editor,
 you paint on a flat canvas that is wrapped around the mesh using UV coordinates.